Al-Amin-Khan-Shakil/space-travelers-hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+We would like to thank Microverse, a remote coding bootcamp for web development, for letting us build such a awesome project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>